A win in the fizzy cup

 South and Tom for the only time

 1955 - Centre-half Alex South scored his only reds goal in a 4-4 Second Division draw with Luton Town at Anfield.
 Johnny Evans nabbed a brace and Eric Anderson grabbed our other goal.
-Gordon Turner struck the first two of his five goals against the reds, with Bob Morton grabbing the final two of his four past us.
+Gordon Turner struck the first two of his five goals against the reds, with Bob Morton grabbing the final two of his four past us, while right-winger Jimmy Payne was making his 200th League appearance for the reds.

 1927 - Future reds right-half Tom Morrison won his only cap for Scotland in a 2-1 defeat by England in the British International Championships at Hampden Park.